 A subtly sweet and boozy adult beer float with smooth vanilla porter, creamy tahitian vanilla bean gelato and a touch of maker's mark bourbon.
 Make it vegan friendly by substituting vanilla coconut or almond ice cream.

 For a vegan version, substitute vanilla bean coconut or almond ice cream.
-When substituting cow's milk ice cream, look for a high quality brand with only natural ingredients (no HFCS or weird chemicals) like Haagen Dazs Five or Breyer's.
-If you can't find Breckenridge's Vanilla Porter at your local liquor store, substitute another vanilla porter or stout.
+No matter what you use, look for a high quality brand with only natural ingredients (no HFCS or weird chemicals).
+Or better yet, make it at home.

 Scoop a generous portion of the gelato into the bottom of a frozen glass jar, cup or mug.
-Pour 1/2 the portion of Maker's Mark on top, then SLOWLY (this will cause fizzing/bubbling) pour in 1/2 the bottle of vanilla porter.
-Top with another scoop of gelato then drizzle the rest of the maker's on top.
+Pour 1/2 the portion of bourbon on top, then SLOWLY (this will cause fizzing/bubbling) pour in 1/2 the bottle of vanilla porter.
+Top with another scoop of gelato then drizzle the rest of the bourbon on top.
 Eat with a spoon!